-Not only does this story tell the Genesis of Web Radio Today, it is also my personal cancer story.
-This story is included in Web Radio Today, Episode 2, May 2, 2020 -Skip Orem
+Not only does this story tell the Genesis of The Anchor Pointe and Web Radio Today, it is also my personal cancer story.

 An audio version of this story, excerpted from Episode 2, is also availabe.
 JUST CLICK LINK THIS LINK and you can listen to it right here on the website